 Impingement Freezing uses freezing air jets that are used to freeze almost anything, at speeds rivalling other methods, but with special distinctions in tow.
 The freezing process does not use any refrigerant gases or other chemicals directly on the product but instead uses pressurised air to create an impingement effect.

 The main benefits of this technology include:

-- Very low energy consumption – impingement freezing requires little energy.• High production capacity – impingement freezing can achieve remarkably high production capacity thanks to its unique design.
+- High production capacity – impingement freezing can achieve remarkably high production capacity thanks to its unique capabilities.